appcelerator-archive/titanium_mobile_blackberry/README.md

 4. From a command window run "./blackberry-signer -register -csjpin SIGNING_PIN -storepass STORAGE_PASSWORD PATH_TO_RDK_KEYS.csj PATH_TO_PBDT_KEYS.csj"
 5. From a command window run "./blackberry-debugtokenrequest -storepass STORE_PASSWORD -devicepin DEVICE_PIN debugtoken.bar"
 6. From a command window run "./blackberry-deploy -installDebugToken PATH_TO_DEBUG_TOKEN/debugtoken.bar -device DEVICE_IP  -password DEVICE_PASSWORD

+7) The easiest way to target running applications is to use Titanium Studio but you can also use command-line utilities to do the same activities as in Studio.

 Command Line Interface (CLI)
 -----------------------------